Introduction

 Btrfs

 The CachyOS installation is on a Btrfs filesystem by default, with a usable subvolume layout created during installation.
-This is in contrast to what is done by some distributions that install on Btrfs filesystem, namely creating a Btrfs filesystem without making a subvolume layout which consists of a set of subvolumes under the top level default subvolume created by the filesystem creation utility.
-This set of additional subvolumes below the top level subvolume should inlcude a subvolume that is mounted at / for all parts of the root filesystem hierarchy that are to be included in snapshots and a subvlolume for each part of the filesystem hierarchy that should not be included in snapshots; these subvolumes are mounted at their respective paths.
-These other distributions don't make the subvolume layout and simply install the OS on the top level subvolume.
+This is in contrast to what is done by some distributions that install on Btrfs filesystem, namely creating a Btrfs filesystem without making a subvolume layout, which consists of a set of subvolumes under the top level default subvolume that is automatically created by the filesystem creation utility.
+This set of additional subvolumes below the top level subvolume should inlcude one subvolume that is mounted at / for all parts of the root filesystem hierarchy that are to be included in snapshots, and one subvlolume for each part of the filesystem hierarchy that should not be included in snapshots; these subvolumes are mounted at their respective paths.
+These other distributions do not make the subvolume layout and simply install the OS on the top level subvolume.

 The subvolume layout created by CachyOS is shown below as an output of